-- 2.1 Audit Scotland have been appointed as the Council's external auditors for the period 2022/23 to 2027/28 with 2022/23 being the first year of this appointment.
-In addition, Audit Scotland are the appointed auditors for the North Ayrshire Integration Joint Board for the same period. - 2.2 Audit Scotland's Annual Audit Plan for the 2022/23 audit is attached at Appendix 1.
-A representative of Audit Scotland will be in attendance to present the plan to the Committee. - 2.3 In planning the audit work, Audit Scotland has identified key risks in relation to management override of controls and the valuation of non-current assets and further audit procedures will be performed to gain assurance over these risks.
-In addition, further areas of risk have been identified in relation to pension liabilities and the accounting for service concession arrangements.
-Although not considered significant risks, these areas will be kept under review. - 2.4 In relation to the consideration of the Council's Group accounts, Audit Scotland have reviewed the assessments of the group entities and have recommended that North Ayrshire Leisure Limited should be classified as subsidiary of North Ayrshire Council and should be consolidated within the 2022/23 Group accounts on that basis.
+- 2.1 Audit Scotland have been appointed as the Council's external auditors for the period 2022/23 to 2027/28 with 2023/24 being the second year of this appointment.
+In addition, Audit Scotland are the appointed auditors for the North Ayrshire Integration Joint Board for the same period. - 2.2 Audit Scotland's Annual Audit Plan for the 2023/24 audit is attached at Appendix 1.
+A representative of Audit Scotland will be in attendance to present the plan to the Committee. - 2.3 In planning the audit work, Audit Scotland have identified a number of key risks and these will form the basis of their audit plans for the year. - 2.4 The Code of Audit Practice sets out four audit dimensions which set a common framework for all public sector audits in Scotland.
+Audit Scotland will consider the adequacy of the arrangements in place in relation to each of these, including: - Financial Management consideration of the arrangements to secure sound financial management; - Financial Sustainability consideration of the appropriateness of the use of the going concern basis;

-- 2.5 The Code of Audit Practice sets out four audit dimensions which set a common framework for all public sector audits in Scotland.
-Audit Scotland will consider the adequacy of the arrangements in place in relation to each of these, including: - Financial Management consideration of the arrangements to secure sound financial management; - Financial Sustainability consideration of the appropriateness of the use of the going concern basis; - Vision, Leadership and Governance review of the arrangements in place to deliver the vision, strategy and priorities adopted by the Council; and - Use of Resources to Improve Outcomes consideration of how the Council demonstrates economy, efficiency and effectiveness. - 2.6 Other responsibilities will include: - National Fraud Initiative (NFI) monitoring of the Council's progress with investigating matches identified; and - Best Value assessment over the period of the audit appointment.
+- Vision, Leadership and Governance review of the arrangements in place to deliver the vision, strategy and priorities adopted by the Council; and - Use of Resources to Improve Outcomes consideration of how the Council demonstrates economy, efficiency and effectiveness. - 2.5 Other responsibilities will include: - Financial Sustainability identified as an area of audit focus due to the challenging financial environment in which the council is operating; and - Best Value assessment over the period of the audit appointment.